EleutherAI/aria/HOWTO.md

 ## Quick Overview

-The `run.py` script acts as the entry point for all the basic functionality of Aria.
+The `run.py` script acts as the entry point for some of the basic functionality of Aria.
+It has two commands.

 ### Data